alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 source - [https://www.analyticsvidhya.com](https://www.analyticsvidhya.com/blog/2019/08/detailed-guide-7-loss-functions-machine-learning-python-code/)

 There is a lot written about gradient descent and hence I won't repeat it here.
 But the below diagrams could jog your memory.

-We start at a random point, get the slope of the function at the point- where the slope is the derivative of the function at that point ( derivative - the rate of change is also geometrically the [slope of a function](https://www.ugrad.math.ubc.ca/coursedoc/math100/notes/derivs/deriv5.html) of two variables) We go towards the negative of the slope (multiplied by a factor called the learning rate)
+To explain geomertrically,We start at a random point, get the slope of the cost function at the point.

+Note that the slope or gradient is the derivative of the function at that point ( derivative - the rate of change is also geometrically the [slope of a function](https://www.ugrad.math.ubc.ca/coursedoc/math100/notes/derivs/deriv5.html) of two variables)

+We go towards the negative of the slope (multiplied by a factor called the learning rate)

 In the case of MSE, we have just two variables weight and loss, which we can plot as below, and the derivative of the function is simply the geometric slope of the function.